BensonMuriu/Dating-App-Recommender/README.md

 </ol>

 ## 1.1 Business Understanding
-With the current generation embracing technology and its applications, many people have become accustomed to the idea of using dating apps.
+<p> With the current generation embracing technology and its applications, many people have become accustomed to the idea of using dating apps.
 Therefore, Pata Mchumba,  a dating company, has approached us to create a recommendation system for their users to increase the effectiveness of matches based on their preferences.
-Moreover our recommender will focus mainly on emotional connection rather than physical appearance.
+Moreover our recommender will focus mainly on emotional connection rather than physical appearance.</p>

 ## 1.2 Objectives
 ### Main Objective: